Browse CIA Jobs

 - Unofficial law school transcripts

-- A cover letter addressing: your legal expertise and knowledge; your legal analysis and writing skills; and your interpersonal skills and impact.
+- A cover letter addressing your legal experience in federal government contracting; your legal analysis and writing skills; and your interpersonal skills and impact.

 - Legal writing sample not to exceed 10 pages.
 You may include an excerpt from a longer document and provide a brief synopsis to provide context for your excerpt and redact any names for privacy.
 Please exclude any non-substantive portions from your submission (Table of Contents, Table of Authorities, etc.).
 A writing sample from within the last three years that demonstrates legal analysis is preferred.